ship-armada/crowdfund/CROWDFUND.md

 Crowdfund tokens are not revenue-gated.
 Voting power becomes active once ARM is claimed and delegated — unclaimed ARM is vote-inert.
 Team and airdrop tokens gain voting power proportional to revenue-milestone unlocks — at $0 protocol revenue, only crowdfund participants who have claimed and delegated vote.

 ARM must be delegated to vote.
 Delegation is designated at claim time as a mandatory parameter.
+The Security Council can cancel the crowdfund pre-finalization in an emergency — see §Emergency Cancel.

 Standard proposals take approximately 11 days (48h delay + 7d vote + 48h execution).
 High-impact proposals (fee changes, treasury >5%, governance parameters, steward elections) take approximately 18 days (48h + 14d + 7d).
-Bond: 1,000 ARM, returned after lock period.
+Bond: 1,000 ARM (activates after global transfer unlock — before that, governance operates on proposal threshold only).
 Proposal threshold: 12,000 ARM.

 Crowdfund tokens become transferable via governance proposal.
 There are no predeclared conditions — holders decide when.